7 Things Not to Do During Labor - Baby Chick

 If you’re unsure what to try during each phase of labor, here are some helpful guides:

-4. Do NOT Hyperventilate or Hold Your Breath
+4. Do Not Hyperventilate or Hold Your Breath

 Breathing might seem like the last thing you need to think about during labor.
 After all, it’s something you do every day.
 But during childbirth, your breathing can change without you even realizing it.